 Because of many things, Rye is a great place for families with children to consider.
 First of all, many other families with children live here, making Rye a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Rye has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rye’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One of the nice things about Rye is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Rye in 2010 was $90,548, which is wealthy relative to New York and the nation.
-This equates to an annual income of $362,192 for a family of four.
+The per capita income in Rye in 2018 was $105,340, which is wealthy relative to New York and the nation.
+This equates to an annual income of $421,360 for a family of four.

 Rye is a somewhat ethnically-diverse city.
 The people who call Rye home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rye residents report their race to be White, followed by Asian.
-Important ancestries of people in Rye include Italian, German, English, and Russian.
+Important ancestries of people in Rye include Irish, Italian, German, English, and Polish.